Event Recaps

 Cultivating a Community

 Community gardens are places where neighbors can gather and cultivate plants and vegetables.
 Phanat Xanamane saw community gardens as a catalyst to revitalize the Westend neighborhood of New Iberia.
 Today, Envision Da Berry continues their work through the community garden, fresh market, neighborhood park revitalization, and champions grassroots community efforts.
-Join us as Phanat Xanamane explores the last ten years of community activism that started with a community garden.
+Attendees joined us as Phanat Xanamane explored the last ten years of community activism that started with a community garden.

 ABOUT THE SPEAKER